RavuAlHemio/rocketbot/rocketbot_plugin_bim/help/fixbimride.md

 * `-l LINE` or `--line LINE`: The line is changed to the given value.
 * `-R USERNAME` or `--set-rider USERNAME`: The ride is assigned to a different user.
 This option can only be used by `bim` administrators.

 `bim` administrators can modify all rides.
-Rides can only modify their own rides which have been registered recently enough.
+Riders can only modify their own rides which have been registered recently enough.